AndreaBellomia/Django-React-Boilerplate/README.md

 # Django-REST React
-Pre-configured django 4.2.1 project with restframewrk and React
+Pre-configured django 4.2.1 project with restframewrk and React.
+This configuration uses Webpack to supply static files to Django at development time Thus being able to use Django's SessionAuth avoiding Atuh via Token

 ## Prerequisites
 required `python 3.11`